 Either way, after completion, a pop-up will display the process status and show you both successful and failed imports.
 That's it!

-Advanced Store Migration with LitExtension
+Advanced WooCommerce Store Migration with LitExtension

 The Import Export Suite plugin above is a significant step over WooCommerce's built-in tools for importing orders and product-related data.
 But what about all the other complex data types like passwords, blog posts, taxes, CMS pages, and more?
 Unfortunately, this plugin cannot yet handle those.